Jeju Island, South Korea: The Island of the Gods

 Jungmun Beach, pale sand, blue sea, green creepers trailing over hummock.
 It is located on the southern coast of Jeju island and is by far the most popular surfing destination on the island.
 The beach stretches for approx. 500 meters under a sheer volcanic cliff that provides some wind protection from all directions except southerlies.
 The wave here is at the center of the beach.
 The inside section can get more hollow over the sandbar on lower tides.

-Other top beaches for swimming and surfing are Emerald Bay, Gwakji, Hamdoek, and Shinyang.
+- Other top beaches for swimming and surfing are Emerald Bay, Gwakji, Hamdoek, and Shinyang

-For an insightful glimpse of the life and tradition of the people who brought life to these legends and folklores, a visit to the Jeju Folk Village is a must.
+For an insightful glimpse of the life and tradition of the people who brought life to these legends and folklore, a visit to the Jeju Folk Village is a must.
 This living museum to the everyday life of the inhabitants of Jeju Island offers visitors a wide array of attractions from traditional performances of songs and dance to the impressive display of local craftsmanship and artistic skills.
 It is a perfect introduction or conclusion to your exploration of Jeju Island.

 The transcendental beauty of Jeju Island–the island of the Gods, will surely entice everyone.